-5.8 Rehabilitation Planting to Transmission Corridor, Lobs Hole Ravine Campsite and Maragle Switchyard
+5.9 Rehabilitation Planting to Transmission Corridor, Lobs Hole Ravine Campsite and Maragle Switchyard and Substation

-This VIMP does not address rehabilitation planting.
-This will be dealt with and submitted separately.
+This VIMP does not directly address rehabilitation planting.
+This has been dealt with and submitted separately as part of the Project Biodiversity Management Plan (BMP) prepared by UGL 22nd November, 2023.

-However, it is noted that the stand of trees along the road verge of Elliott Way will be retained to screen views of the substation from the road.
+However, it is noted that the stand of trees along the road verge of Elliott Way will be retained to screen views of the switchyard and substation from the road.

-Refer to limitations of vegetation clearing under Conditions of Approval which ensure retention of vegetative screening adjacent to fully and partially cleared areas and associated permanent infrastructure.
-Clearing procedures are detailed within the Project Biodiversity Management Plan (BMP).
+For detailed plans refer to limitations of vegetation clearing under Conditions of Approval which ensure retention of vegetative screening adjacent to fully and partially cleared areas and associated permanent infrastructure.

+Clearing procedures and detailed plans are referenced above in section 5.4 and within the Project Biodiversity Management Plan (BMP) prepared by UGL 22nd November, 2023.